 Hello all,my name is Tsvetina and I am an impassioned fan of analogue photography.
-I rediscover the analogue world in the summer of 2011, when a friend showed me in Sofia his newest photos made with Zenit E. Then I told myself “Hey you have the same “Brick” lying in a dark corner in the wardrobe at home.
+I rediscover the analogue world in the summer of 2011, when a friend showed me his newest photos made in Sofia, Bulgaria, with Zenit E. Then I told myself “Hey you have the same “Brick” lying in a dark corner in the wardrobe at home.
 Why don’t you go for it?”
 So that’s what I actually did.

 Taking photos with my good old Zenit 11 is an honorable experience, because this heavy camera has witnessed my childhood through its lens and it’s carrying priceless memories under its lid.
 My love for it exploded into curiosity for trying out different opportunities the analogue world offers.
 So despite of numerous discouraging failures, especially at the beginning, I am still in the middle of this analogue sea, motivated to understand its complexity.